canonical/ubuntu-mir/README.md

 TODO: - does not parse data formats (files [images, video, audio,
 TODO:   xml, json, asn.1], network packets, structures, ...) from
 TODO:   an untrusted source.
-TODO: - does not open a port/socket
+TODO: - does not expose any external endpoint (port/socket/... or similar)
 TODO: - does not process arbitrary web content
 TODO: - does not use centralized online accounts
 TODO: - does not integrate arbitrary javascript into the desktop